larskrjo/spotify-remote-web-player/README.md

 ###Backend:
 * A Linux or OSX server with a sound card, sound card drivers and sudo rights.
-* The backend server must be run using premium spotify user credentials.
+* The backend server must run the program using premium spotify user credentials.

 Installation
 ------------